cockroachdb/docs/cockroachcloud/cluster-management.md

 ## Delete cluster

 {{site.data.alerts.callout_danger}}
 Deleting a cluster will delete all cluster data.
+{{site.data.alerts.end}}

+{{site.data.alerts.callout_info}}
 CockroachCloud Free (beta) clusters are subject to deletion after 6 months of no activity.
 {{site.data.alerts.end}}

 Proceed with the following steps only if you are sure you want to delete a cluster: